General Hall Information - Common Facilities - Room Connections

 - Network Access

 To connect to a wired Ethernet port in your residence hall room, it must first be activated.
-To request to get an Ethernet port activated in your room, please visit our port activations page at: rescom.uwec.edu.
-More information is available on Wired Connections.
+To request to get a port activated in your room, please visit our port activations page.
+More information on wired Internet in the Residence Halls is available at Getting Connected.